villekf/OMEGA/README.md

 `pkg load statistics`

-In order to enable OpenCL support (implementations 2 and 3), you're going to need an OpenCL SDK and (for implementation 2) ArrayFire (see below).
+In order to enable OpenCL support (implementations 2 and 3), you're going to need an OpenCL SDK/library and (for implementation 2) ArrayFire (see below).
 On Linux you can alternatively just install the OpenCL headers and library.
 Below examples are for Ubuntu, but the packages should exist for other distros as well.

 Headers:
 `sudo apt-get install opencl-headers`